-inhibits apoptosis through HPV-E6 binding and degradation of FADD leading to an increased risk of cervical Flavonoid compounds cancer [50]. (myricetin, morin, quercetin, kaempferol, galangin, etc.) act as inhibitors of the interaction between HPV-E6 and FADD, caspase 8 [51].
-Motoki Murata et al. (2022) admitted that dietary quercetin enhanced the expression of cervical tumour-inhibiting miRNAs, including miR-26b, miR-126, and miR-320a, while simultaneously inhibiting the CTNNB1 gene, which encodes $\beta$ -catenin, by upregulating miR-320a expression [52].
+In addition, FADD and caspase 8 participate in apoptosis, inhibiting cervical cancer formation.
+HPV-E6 virus inhibits apoptosis through HPV-E6 binding and degradation of FADD leading to an increased risk of cervical cancer [50].
+Flavonoid compounds (myricetin, morin, quercetin, kaempferol, galangin, etc.) act as inhibitors of the interaction between HPV-E6 and FADD, caspase 8 [51].
+Motoki Murata et al. (2022) admitted that dietary quercetin enhanced the expression of cervical tumour-inhibiting miRNAs, including miR-26b, miR-126, and miR-320a, and simultaneously inhibiting the CTNNB1 gene, which encodes β-catenin, by upregulating miR-320a expression [52].

-From the above evidence, it is shown that a diet rich in quercetin also plays a strategic role in inhibiting cervical cancer by activating apoptosis and altering the epigenetic mechanism of tumour suppressor genes.
+From the above evidence, it is shown that a diet rich in quercetin also plays a strategic role in inhibiting cervical cancer by activating apoptosis and altering the epigenetic mechanism of tumor suppressor genes.